Jinho

-Jo Jin-ho (Korean: 조진호; born April 17, 1992), commonly known by the mononym Jinho, is a South Korean singer, lyricist, dancer, composer, vocal coach and member of South Korean boy group Pentagon under Cube Entertainment.
+Jo Jin-ho (Korean: 조진호; born April 17, 1992), commonly known by the mononym Jinho, is a South Korean singer, songwriter, composer, vocal coach and member of South Korean boy group Pentagon under Cube Entertainment.
+In 2023, he participated in the JTBC singing competition program Phantom Singer 4, where his quartet Crezl ultimately placed third and officially debuted.

 He is a former SM Entertainment trainee and member of the project group SM the Ballad.
 After leaving SM Entertainment in 2015, Jinho became a vocal coach.
 Since then, he has trained Cube labelmates (G)I-dle and Yoo Seon-ho, among others.

 Early life

 Jinho was born in Bucheon, South Korea on April 17, 1992.
 When he was seven, his family moved to Daejeon.
 At the age of 15, he lived in Qingdao, China, for eight months due to family and work before settling in Seoul.

 He decided to become a singer after watching Brian McKnight and Johan Kim perform a duet of McKnight's "One Last Cry."

 Career

 2008–2014: Everysing win and SM the Ballad

 In 2008, Jinho won first place in the SM Everysing Contest.
 He later became a trainee through SM Entertainment's casting system in the same year.

 In November 2010, Jinho, under the name Jino, made his debut as a member of SM the Ballad alongside Super Junior's Kyuhyun, Shinee's Jonghyun, and TraxX's Jay.
 The group had great reception, and their debut EP Miss You reached number one on the Gaon Album Chart.
 He was then preparing to debut in another group, but plans fell through and the group was ultimately not formed.
 In 2013, he was cast in the musical Summer Snow.